-Check your tax account for accuracy – Go online to either hcad.org (Harris county appraisal district website) or mcad-tx.org (Montgomery county appraisal district website) and confirm the information about your property is correct.
-Check pool, garage spaces, and especially square footage.
-Contact the appraisal district and dispute the information that’s incorrect
+Check your tax account for accuracy – Go to hcad.org (Harris county appraisal district website) or mcad-tx.org (Montgomery county appraisal district website) and confirm your property’s information is correct.
+Confirm the accuracy of the information for pool, garage spaces, and especially square footage.
+Contact the appraisal district and dispute the information that’s incorrect.

-If you already filed for exemptions, go online and check your account to confirm the exemptions have been applied.
+If you already filed for exemptions, go online and confirm the exemptions have been applied to your account.

-If your house is tax assessed higher than a similar neighbor’s house, then you can protest your taxes based upon unfair taxation.
+If your house is tax assessed higher than a similar neighbor’s house, protest your taxes based upon unfair taxation.
 Look up the tax assessed value of similar homes in your neighborhood on the local appraisal district websites of hcad.org or mcad-tx.org.

-If you don’t want to deal with the paperwork or the time of protesting your tax assessed value, you can hire an accounting firm.
+If you don’t want to deal with protesting your tax assessed value, hire an accounting firm.
 Accounting firms that protest taxes typically work on a contingency basis.
-If they are unsuccessful in lowering the tax assessed value of your property, they receive nothing for their services.
-If the accounting firm is successful in reducing the tax assessed value of your property, then their fee is 40% – 50% of the tax savings.
+If they are unsuccessful in lowering the tax assessed value of your property, they receive nothing.
+If the accounting firm is successful in reducing the tax assessed value of your property, they earn a fee of 40% – 50% of the tax savings.